 Right up to the last moment new discoveries were being made.
 The most important was a bath house and a hypocaust, an underfloor central heating system, in the corner of the site between St John’s Road and the school.
 This is part of a second major building, as big as the villa with its mosaic floors, which probably extends under the gardens of the houses on St John’s road and under the school.

 It is sad that these two-thousand-year-old buildings have now been destroyed to make way for new houses and roads.
 The one consolation is that they have been fully excavated and their complex history, with several phases of building and occupation, has been recorded.
-It will now take a year or more for all the finds to be analysed and for David to write up a detailed report which will then be published.

 The mosaic floor that was uncovered is going to be donated to the village so that it can be put on public display and not left in a museum store.